-There is an area on the fourth floor of the maritime products intermediate wholesalers area called Uogashi Yokocho where anyone can shop!
+On the fourth floor of the maritime products intermediate wholesalers area, there is an area called Uogashi Yokocho where anyone can shop!

-There is an escalator a little bit beyond the end of the course you can take up to Uogashi Yokocho on the 4th floor, or you can use the stairs.
+There is an escalator a little bit beyond the end of the course you can take up to Uogashi Yokocho on the 4th floor or use the stairs.
 There are approximately 69 vendors here selling tools and food products used by professionals and people affiliated with the market.
 It is also possible for members of the general public to shop for various goods here.

 There is a Rooftop Garden on top of the marine products intermediate wholesaler area.
 You can get to it by taking the escalator before the entrance to the restaurants.

 The wide-open space has a lawn.

 On a clear day it is possible to see Tokyo Tower, the Rainbow Bridge, and the Tokyo Bay area.
 There are no benches and taking food and drink to this area is forbidden.